-Krav maga is a hand-to-hand combat system developed by the Israeli Defense Forces that relies on a no-nonsense approach and practical techniques.
-Because the moves don’t require equipment or weapons, they could be helpful in a variety of real-life scenarios and instill confidence in those who practice it.
+Krav maga relies on a no-nonsense approach and practical techniques.
+Because the moves don’t require equipment, they’re helpful in a variety of real-life scenarios and instill confidence in those who practice it.

-Plus you can do them in normal street attire (as we prove below)—which is helpful, since you likely won’t be wearing sneakers and boxing gloves when you encounter a real threat.
+Plus, you can do krav maga in normal street clothes.
+This is helpful since you likely won’t be wearing sneakers and boxing gloves when you encounter a real threat.

-Editor's note: No editors were harmed in making this article.
+Note: No editors were harmed in the making of this article.

-Now that we’ve covered weak points, the No. 1 secret to a good defense is knowing how to make a fist.
+Now that we’ve covered weak points, the No. 1 secret to a good defense is knowing how to make a solid fist.
 That means no wagging thumbs or crossed fingers.

-How to do it: Start by bending the middle set of knuckles in.
-Then bend the second set of knuckles (the base of your fingers).
-Place your thumb over the pointer and middle finger.
+Start by bending your middle set of knuckles in.
+Then, bend your second set of knuckles (the base of your fingers).
+Place your thumb over your pointer and middle fingers.
 Keep your wrists completely straight.

 “When in doubt: Kick the groin with as much speed and power as your body can master,” Gavish says.

-How to do it: Start in a staggered stance, facing your attacker, with your dominant leg (the one you'll use to kick) behind you.
-Engaging your hip flexors and quads, kick your leg straight out and upward, leaning back slightly from the waist to help balance.
+Kick your leg straight out and upward, leaning back slightly from your waist to help balance.
 Kick directly between your attacker’s legs and connect your shin to the groin.